6 Social Media Lead Generation Strategies You Should Watch Out For

 If possible, use these questions to address conversations that are useful to your ideal customer.

 In the example below, the B2B talent acquisition company Jobvite uses lead generation quizzes to gather leads for its email marketing activities.

-It’s more beneficial if you connect your quiz to something related to your products or services.
+It’s more beneficial if you connect your quiz to something related to your products or services, for instance, you could create a product recommendation quiz tailored to their preferences.
 Also, remember to prompt users to enter their email addresses before viewing the quiz results.

 Like Jobvite, you should create awareness on social media channels like Facebook or Twitter so active users can engage with your quiz.